talAroh/GoogleDriveMonitor/README.md

 ## Attack Surface
 - The credentials and access tokens/api keys are stored as plaintext be default, and they can be stolen.
+  And because Oauth is mainly used for authorization and not authentication the stolen credentials can be used by a different user
 - It requires many Oauth client types in order to use the different types of applications.
   This cause for a lot of accounts that are hard to manage. also these accounts tokens are never expires/rotated.